 CISCO IP PBX is the de-facto choice of a large global enterprise that requires a full set of features, stability, assured performance and faultless service.
 It is not surprising that CISCO fits the bill but at a higher than normal cost.
 For example, a normal estimate is $ 600 per user for the basic service, and for each added component, $ 100 extra.
 There are plenty of other charges.
 CISCO offers a range of IP PBX solutions to suit enterprises with 25 to 1000 users.
 You have mobility, auto-attendant, instant messaging, voice mail, video conference, and other tools available on the CISCO IP PBX platform.
 Cisco offers a unified communication manager, unity connection and unified attendant consoles in the software.
 Then you have Jabber that allows audio-video calls from mobiles.
 If you are prepared to pay more then CISCO is for you.

-Digium is the company behind Asterisk, one of the oldest and best known free open source platforms for VoIP communications.
-Digium offers various models of which the AA300 is quite popular.
-Digium IP PBX features extreme ease of use, flexibility in trunking options and external connectivity and advanced feature sets.
-Digium is solidly for the small and medium business segment.
-Digium also offers customization in its line up so you get better value for money.
+Digium is the company behind Asterisk, one of the oldest and best-known free open source platforms for VoIP communications.
+It offers various models of which the AA300 is quite popular.
+The features of IP PBX extreme ease of use, flexibility in trunking options and external connectivity, and advanced feature sets.
+Also, Digium offers customization in its line up so you get better value for money and best for the small and medium business segment.
 Then you have excellent support and assistance in configuration.
 In short, Digium Switchvox has plenty of features offered at affordable prices so this could well be your choice.

 5. NCH Axon IP PBX